Healthdirect Free Australian health advice you can count on.

 Skin covers your body and has three layers:

-The top layer is the epidermis (outer layer).
-This is a thin layer.
-It provides a waterproof barrier for your body.
-It also contains cells (melanocytes) that gives your skin colour.
+1. The top layer is called the epidermis.
+This is a thin layer that provides a waterproof barrier for your body.
+It also contains cells called melanocytes that give your skin colour.

-Skin allows you to feel things - heat, cold, touch, pain, and vibration.
+• Skin allows you to feel things, such as heat, cold, touch, pain, and vibration.

 Skin conditions affect people differently.
 Some common skin conditions include: